steinarbragi/msc-scraper/readme.md

 ## Pinecone Feeder

+To use the pinecone feeder, you need to have a PostgreSQL database with a table of book data.
+You can import the `icelandic_children_books.csv` file into a table in your database.

 This script will:

 1. Connect to a PostgreSQL database
 2. Fetch data from a table
-3. Prepare data for Pinecone
+3. Prepare and upsert data for Pinecone in batches
-4. Upsert data into Pinecone
+4. Keeps track of progress in a file so it can resume from where it left off if it fails

 To use the feeder:

 1. set up environment variables in a .env file

 ```

 PINECONE_API_KEY="FILL"
 OPENAI_API_KEY="FILL"
 dbname="neondb"